 If I were able to find my way through all that, I would still have to deal with high-pitched, shrieks that the pleasant teacher that seemed to have the patience of Job told me “You never get used to.”
 There was no logical order that I used to categorize the flood of information that I was receiving.
 I didn’t put these things in an order of what I deemed negligible to severe, in other words, but the idea that a novice like me would have the legs of a 6’7” man around my head while I cleaned the discharges of a size I didn’t want to think about, while changing his diapers, might have fallen in the severe category were it not for all the warnings about the man’s violent tendencies.
 The cherry atop the pie, and the reason her paragraph of warnings landed with an inaudible thud between us, was this idea that I would be doing all this for less money than the average Arby’s employee would make in a day.

-My initial impulse, and one that I now regret, is that this must be some kind of joke.
+My initial impulse, and one that I now regret, was that this had to be some kind of joke.
 I knew it wasn’t the kind of joke that would end in a team of cameramen and producers walking out from behind the one-way glass to reveal that I was on a hidden camera show, but the effect these warnings had on me produced a smile I imagine is similar to ones the victims of these shows have when its revealed to them that they are the victims of such a joke.
-If it was a hidden camera show, I thought that the essence of the joke would be revealed if the cameramen could catch a shot of their victim’s face when he, or she, first caught sight of this incredibly large man.
+If it was a hidden camera show, I thought that the essence of the joke would be revealed if the cameramen could catch a shot of their victim’s face when he, or she, first caught sight of this man of a size I considered on par with the average NBA player.
 They would then use the shot of the hidden camera that caught the victim’s reaction when Toby shrieked and pushed the tables into the teacher that held his opportunity for lunch in her hands.
 As I sat in this director’s office, I thought the payoff would then come as the victim sat in this director’s office and learned of what they would have to do coupled with how much compensation they would receive for doing it, and I didn’t think this scenario would require a scriptwriter to enhance one moment of the scenario.

 I regret the ‘who would want this job’ tone, and the ‘good luck finding a man that would want this job’ tone that I used when I began to suggest that I was not the man for this vocation.
 That smile, and my idea that she was in on this joke, ended when the director didn’t react in the manner I thought she would.
 She made it obvious that this was no joke to her.

-“I am sorry,” I said in a serious and regretful tone.
-“But I am probably not the best man for this job.”
+“I am sorry,” was what I said in a serious and regretful tone, “but I am probably not the best man for this job.”